GitauHarrison/getting-started-with-flask/getting_started_with_HTML_and_CSS.md

 ## Application of Lessons Learnt

-Now that we know who create a simple web page, let us test our skills further by building this sample web page.
+Now that we know how create a simple web page, let us test our skills further by building this sample web page.

 ![Sample website](images/getting_started_with_html_and_css/sample_website.png)